ditchk/bendev/README.md

-This code is in support of Benson kigoc. https://bensworkspace.app
+This code is in support of Benson kigoci. https://bensworkspace.app